santoshr1016/WeekendMasala/vaults_theory/vault_operations/sec_engines.md

 By default, Vault enables a secrets engine called kv at the path secret/.
 The kv secrets engine reads and writes raw data to the backend storage.
 There are other secret engines like AWS, MySQL, Google cloud, K8S, LDAP

-## Enable and Perform CRUD operation to a Secret Engine
+## Enable and Perform CRUD operation to a Secrets Engine
 ```bash
 # A KV secret engine and enabling it
 $ vault secrets enable -path=kv kv